 Yes, there are many types of plants considered toxic to dogs, including houseplants.
 Some common plants that you should keep away from your dog are:

-● Caladium (Caladium bicolor) — Other common names for caladiums include: elephant’s ears, malanga, stoplight, pink cloud, Texas wonder, angel-wings, exposition, fancy-leaved caladium.
+- Caladium (Caladium bicolor): Other common names for caladiums include elephant’s ears, malanga, stoplight, pink cloud, Texas wonder, angel-wings, exposition, and fancy-leaved caladium.

-● African lily (Zantedeschia aethiopica) — Other common names for the African lily include: white arum, trumpet lily, florist’s calla, garden calla, arum lily.
+- African lily (Zantedeschia aethiopica): Other common names for the African lily include white arum, trumpet lily, florist’s calla, garden calla, and arum lily.

 There are a few ways your canine friend can destroy your lawn.

-1. Excrement: Your dog’s waste contains high nitrogen levels and bacteria that can yellow or brown your grass.
+- Excrement: Your dog’s waste contains high nitrogen levels and bacteria that can brown or yellow your grass.

 Diluting the urine with water will allow it to seep into the soil and not sit on your grass, killing it.
 You can use a hose or run a sprinkler to help dilute it.

-Repair damaged areas by overseeding them, and providing a specific place for your pet to potty will make clean-up more manageable and less to repair.
+Repair damaged areas by overseeding them and providing a specific place for your pet to potty.
+This will make clean-up more manageable and less expensive to repair.

 When to Hire a Pro